 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management includes executive and non-executive members of the Company's Board of Directors, a corporate officer and a vice president.
-For the period from January 1, 2017 to June 30, 2017, an officer and a vice president of the Company were paid compensation of \$107,500 (2016 - \$132,000) which is included in salaries, marketing and in exploration expenses, and non-executive members of the Company's Board of Directors received no cash compensation or stock options.
-During the period ended June 30, 2016, 250,000 stock options were granted to one director.
+For the year ended December 31, 2017, an officer and a vice president of the Company were paid or accrued compensation of \$205,000